Texas welcomes patients denied lifesaving organ transplants in Colorado because of COVID vaccination status

 HIGH SCHOOL TEACHER OF THE YEAR FACES TERMINATION OVER VACCINE MANDATE

-Rodney Debaun, vice president of the foundation, told Fox News he is personally not against the vaccine, having gotten it himself.
+Rodney DeBaun, vice president of the foundation, told Fox News he is personally not against the vaccine, having gotten it himself.
 But he believes vaccines are "a personal choice."

-"It’s not up to the government to dictate whether you do, whether you don’t (get the vaccine)," Debaun said.
+"It’s not up to the government to dictate whether you do, whether you don’t (get the vaccine)," DeBaun said.

 He remains unpersuaded by UCHealth’s data showing that unvaccinated patients are at higher risk of mortality if they contract COVID after an organ transplant.

-"If someone’s waiting for an organ transplant, if they don’t get a transplant, they’re going to die," Debaun said.
+"If someone’s waiting for an organ transplant, if they don’t get a transplant, they’re going to die," DeBaun said.

 CLICK HERE TO GET THE FOX NEWS APP

-Debaun received a heart transplant in 1993 and said he is grateful for the years he was given.
+DeBaun received a heart transplant in 1993 and said he is grateful for the years he was given.

 "I’ve been given 28 years of life.
 My boys were 8 and 11 years old, and I’ve gotten to see my kids grow up.
-I now have grandkids," Debaun told Fox News.
+I now have grandkids," DeBaun told Fox News.
 "My philosophy is that I need to earn every single day that I’ve got.
 So, we just try to help any way we can help."

 Fox News’ Stephanie Pagones contributed to this report.